Cost saving tips for renovating on a budget

-Clearing out or demolishing means many hands will make light work.
-Ask family and friends to lend you a hand during the labour intensive parts of your renovations to save money on tradespeople doing it.
+Many hands make light work.
+Ask family and friends to lend a hand during the clearing out, demolishing and labour intensive parts of your renovations to save money on tradespeople.

 This is where a budget planner or expense manager is really useful to keep on top of what you were quoted for versus what you actually end up paying.
-This keeps tradespeople accountable and also helps you to remember where you sourced your fixtures and fittings from for any warranty claims in future.
+This keeps tradespeople accountable and also helps you remember where you sourced your fixtures and fittings from for any warranty claims.